Welcome to Fox Guitars

 Left: The first Nick Lucas Special ever made as it appeared in a c1928 Gibson brochure.
 Called “The Label Photo” as it would appear on the labels inside every Nick Lucas Special Gibson, Inc. made from 1928-1939.
 Note the original sunburst finish and c1926-27 “pyramid” style bridge, which could indicate that it was made pre-1928

 It was in January of 1925, Gibson’s new General Manager, Guy Hart named Frank Campbell as the head of sales and advertising.
 Campbell was the perfect man for the job having worked for Gibson in field sales, service and had substantial experience in musical merchandizing and retail.
-His background also included working at the Grinnell Bros. store in Detroit, one of Gibson’s largest distributors, and then returned to Gibson in May 1924.
+His background also included working at the Grinnell Brothers store in Detroit, one of Gibson’s largest distributors, and then returned to Gibson in May 1924.
 Being promoted to Sales Manager made Frank Campbell the #2 man behind Hart in Gibson’s new management team.
 He spent much of his time traveling all over the U.S., selling and promoting Gibson instruments, setting up new dealers and attending various trade shows and conventions.
 This was the beginning of a whole new era in the history of Gibson, as the company’s sagging sales nearly caused a bankruptcy in 1923.
-Their singular focus was to get more competitive in the exploding banjo market, by improving their banjo designs which paled by comparison to competitors like Bacon & Day, Lange/Paramount, Vega and many more.
+Their singular focus was to be more competitive in the exploding banjo market.
+They desperately need to improve their banjo designs which paled by comparison to competitors like Bacon & Day, Lange/Paramount, Vega and many more.
 Campbell’s exceptional sales and advertising skills got things going in a hurry as Gibson reported record sales in 1926 and even a bigger year in 1928.
-They had developed an entirely new line of banjos that were not only surpassing their competitors, but also stand as some of the best banjos ever made.
+They had developed an entirely new line of banjos called "Mastertone" that were not only surpassing their competitors, but also stand as some of the best banjos ever made.

 Above right: c1925 photo of Frank Campbell, Gibson’s Sales Manager from 1925 to 1931 and the person responsible for bringing the Nick Lucas Special to life.